What is a Prospect Versus a Lead?

 For example, if you sell virtual support services to small businesses, a prospect would be a small business manager (target market), that can afford your services, and who can make the decision to hire you.
 If your contact doesn't have permission to make a buying decision, then he's not your prospect.

 Determining if a contact is a sales prospect is the first step in the selling process.
 Once you've determined that the person meets the criteria, he is a prospect and you can move into the next phase of the selling process.

-Whats the Difference Between a Prospect and a Lead?
+The Difference Between a Prospect and a Lead

 And while you're standing in line, you can strike up a conversation that would get you information about whether or not the lead was in your target market.

 Once you've determined that the lead could be a prospect (fits at least one criteria), you then work to qualify them under the other criteria.
 This can be done in a variety of ways, including a phone call, in person meeting, online form, email, etc. Your goal is to determine if the lead is a good candidate for what you offer (target market), and has the money and ability to buy.